mesosphere/kudo-cassandra-operator/docs/resources.md

 ### PodDisruptionBudget

-KUDO Cassandra limits the number of pods that are down simultaneously.
-For Cassandra’s service to work without interruptions, especially when the quorum-based applications are running on top of Cassandra we would like to guarantee that the number of replicas running is never brought below the number required for a quorum, even temporarily.
-Unlike a regular pod deletion, for the KUDO Cassandra pod eviction the API server may reject operation if the eviction would cause a disruption budget to be disrupted.
+KUDO Cassandra limits the number of pods that may be down simultaneously.
+For Cassandra’s service to work without interruptions, especially when quorum-based applications are running on top of Cassandra, we need to guarantee that the number of replicas running is never brought below the number required for a quorum, even temporarily.
+Unlike a regular pod deletion, for the KUDO Cassandra pod eviction, the API server may reject the operation if the eviction would cause the disruption budget to be exceeded.

 ### ServiceAccount / Role / RoleBinding